EpiSci/oai-lte-5g-multi-ue-proxy/README.md

 Open the log files and check the following logs to verify the run results.

 - gNB.log : search for "CFRA procedure succeeded" log message for each UE.
-- eNB.log : search for "Sent rrcReconfigurationComplete to gNB" one time.
+- eNB.log : search for "Sent rrcReconfigurationComplete to gNB".
 - nrue_1.log : search for "Found RAR with the intended RAPID" one time.
 - ue_1.log : search for "Sent RRC_CONFIG_COMPLETE_REQ to the NR UE" one time.